ShabanK/ShabanK/README.md

 ### Hi there 👋

-I'm a backend developer that primarily works with Javascript
+I'm a fullstack developer that primarily works with Typescript

 📫 How to reach me: https://shabank.netlify.app/